alsa-project/libhinawa/doc/overview.md

 Title: Overview

 This library gives some objects for abstraction to operate system resources in Linux FireWire subsystem.
-This library mainly supports operations for asynchronous communication to nodes on IEEE 1394 bus.
+This library mainly supports operations for asynchronous communication with nodes in IEEE 1394 bus.

 This library originally supported some model-specific operations for Audio and Music units on